Prince Alfonso Carlos, Duke of Anjou and San Jaime

-Infante Alfonso Carlos of Spain, Duke of San Jaime (Spanish: Alfonso Carlos Fernando José Juan Pío; French: Alphonse Charles Ferdinand Joseph Jean Pieux; 12 September 1849, in London – 29 September 1936, in Vienna) was the Carlist claimant to the throne of Spain under the name Alfonso Carlos I; some French Legitimists declared him also the king of France, though Alfonso never officially endorsed these claims.
+Alfonso Carlos de Borbón (12 September 1849 – 29 September 1936) was the Carlist claimant to the throne of Spain under the name Alfonso Carlos I; some French Legitimists declared him also the king of France as Charles XII, though Alfonso never officially endorsed these claims.

 In 1870 and in the ranks of the papal troops, he defended Rome against the Italian Army.
 In 1872–1874, he commanded sections of the front during the Third Carlist War.
 Between the mid-1870s and the early 1930s, he remained withdrawn into privacy, living in his residences in Austria.
 His public engagements were related to the buildup of an international league against dueling.

-Upon the unexpected death of his nephew Infante Jaime, Duke of Madrid in 1931, he inherited the Spanish and French monarchical claims.
-As an octagenarian he dedicated himself to development of Carlist structures in Spain.
+Upon the unexpected death of his nephew Jaime de Borbón y de Borbón-Parma in 1931, he inherited the Spanish and French monarchical claims.
+As an octagenarian, he dedicated himself to development of Carlist structures in Spain.
 He led the movement into the anti-Republican conspiracy, which resulted in Carlist participation in the July coup d'état.
-As he had no children, Alfonso Carlos was the last undisputable Carlist pretender to the throne; after his death the movement was fragmented into branches supporting various candidates.
+As he had no children, Alfonso Carlos was the last undisputable Carlist pretender to the throne; after his death, the movement was fragmented into branches supporting various candidates.